How the Rent-to-Own Process Works

-These types of properties are found in low-come areas where a lot of foreclosed homes can be found for dirt cheap.
+These properties are found in low-come areas where many foreclosed homes can be found for dirt cheap.

 Many of which are in horrible condition and are purchased from the Government for as little as $10,000.
 These types of transactions are predatory in nature.